usafa-astro-331/Astro-331X/README.md

 # Astro 331X

-This course uses Arduino-based to teach spacecraft concepts.
-Arduino is a ubiquitous open source electronic prototyping ecosystem built around a series of microcontrollers.

 In this class we will use Arduinos to build a satellite analog called FlatSAT to explore spacecraft design lessons.
 FlatSAT is a mini version of the FalconSAT Avionics Test Bed (ATB).

 <img src="sources/fritzing/331X_bb.svg" alt="breadboard"  />